escapin/bayesianNetworks/README.md

 In case the random variable is discrete, the _CPD_ can be represented as a
 _[Conditional Probability Table](https://en.wikipedia.org/wiki/Conditional_probability_table)_
 (**CPT**).
-The _CPT_ lists the probability that the child node takes on each of its different values for each combination of values of its parents.
+The _CPT_ lists the probability that a node takes on each of its different values for each combination of values of its parents.

 ### Learning